PeridexisErrant/DF-Walkthrough/chapters/chap04-crafts-farming.rst

 Oh, I’ve just noticed.
 Our farm plots will have holes in them anyway, there are white blobs on the ground which a farm square won’t be built on.
-If you hit “k” and move the cursor around you’ll see that those white spots are limestone.
+If you hit :kbd:`k` and move the cursor around you’ll see that those white spots are limestone.
 Clearly plants don’t like clinging to rock so no plot will grow there.
 Never mind, a holey farm isn’t really a big problem.